-The use of virtual private networks has nearly quadrupled over the past decade.1 And for good reason: cybercrime is on the rise, identity theft is a mounting threat, and the number of tech companies with a keen interest in your private data is staggering.
+The use of virtual private networks, (or VPNs) has nearly quadrupled over the past decade.1 And for good reason: cybercrime is on the rise, identity theft is a mounting threat, and the number of tech companies with a keen interest in your private data is staggering.

 Wouldn’t it be helpful if you could just be invisible online?
 What if you could be… a ghost?